What it’s like to be sexually harassed on campus and fight for justice, alone

 Luckily, however, Quinn’s friends and family have been extremely supportive, but nonetheless she’s excited for summer because of all the stress she’s endured over the last semester at school.
 She’ll be off to study abroad in the fall, and she’s hoping that by springtime, this will be nothing but a (traumatic) blimp in the past.

-In the meantime, this guy is still walking around our campus and we are all effected by this.
-If not us directly, our friends and classmates.
-It’s important to be aware, proactive, and fight the system by using our voice until actions are changed.
+Now more than ever, it’s crucial to note that there will always be others out there– and we are all effected by this; if not us directly, our friends and classmates.
+From Weinstein to Franken to the individuals surrounding us in our everyday lives, it’s important to be aware, proactive, and fight the system by using our voice until actions are changed.

 If you or somebody you know has suffered from sexual assault or harassment at SU, call the following numbers to file a report or seek help.